YuleDev/YuleDev/README.md

 let hobbies = ["Gaming", "Fishing", "Cooking", "Coding!"]

-const goalOf2023 = "I want to utilize what I'm learning at MTEC's IOS Development course to create and publish an app to the Itunes Store"
+const goalOf2023 = "I want to utilize what I'm learning at MTEC's IOS Development course to create and publish an app to the Apple App Store."

 ```